bludit/blog/pages/bludit-3-11-0/index.md

 <!-- date: 2020-02-08 08:00:00 -->
 <!-- coverImage: https://source.unsplash.com/IX6vgLXvNSY/1600x900 -->

 We are pleased to announce the release of Bludit 3.11.0.
-The first version of 2020, this version bring improvments and bug fixes.
+The first version of 2020, this version brings improvements and bug fixes.

 Thanks a lot to the [Patreon](https://www.patreon.com/bludit) community with the support, it really helps to keep the project running.